k-samir/auto-trombi/README.md

 ```bash
  git clone https://github.com/k-samir/auto-trombi
 ```
-2.Go to the project directory
+2. Go to the project directory
 ```bash
  cd auto-trombi
 ```
 3. Create two `.env` files locally one in the client folder and the other in the server folder.
 You can duplicate the `.env.example` in each folder and name the new copy `.env`.
 Adapt the variables to your needs.
 Two dataset are available in the server folder, `testing_data.json` with data and `data.json` an empty dataset to start from scratch.
 You can choose which one to use in the `.env`

 ## Run the app